 Producing Artistic Director - Joi Barrios, Ph.d.

-Co-directors, The Writers Lab - Jakob Carter
+Literary Manager - Jakob Carter

-Marketing & Administrative Associate - Jesse Jae Hoon
+Associate - Jesse Jae Hoon

-CRNY Resident Artist - Everyman Agency
+Resident Playwright - Everyman Agency

 Press Representative - David Reynolds